knowreb/Python_course/README.md

 Part II.
 Project 1 - Alien Invasion
-Project 2 - Data Visualisation
+Project 2 - Data Visualisation (chapter 15, 16)
 Project 3 - Web Applications

 I have focused on the data visualisation project because that is what interests me most 😎📊